Global $\mathbb{A}^1$ degrees of covering maps between modular curves: Two variants of global A1 degrees of finite maps into the projective line

 \end{proposition}

-\begin{proof} The following proposition can be considered as a corollary of various lemmas and propositions stated in \cite[Section 4]{kwcubic}.
+\begin{proof} The proposition can be considered as a corollary of various lemmas and propositions stated in \cite[Section 4]{kwcubic}.
 Let $\text{T}Y \to Y$ be the tangent bundle of $Y$.
-Because $\Oh^n_Y$ and $\Oh^r_{\A^r_k}$ are relatively orientable, there exist a line bundle $L$ on $Y$ such that
+Because $\Oh^n_Y$ is relatively oriented, we have a line bundle $L$ on $Y$ along with an isomoprhism

+Moreover, since all line bundles on $\mathbb{A}^r_k$ are trivial, we obtain a relative orientation of $\Oh^r_{\A^r_k}$ by restriction: